Ryuintae/Basic_Code/README.md

-# Into Src and then you will be see my Code
+# Come to SRC and you'll see my code